google/googletest/docs/advanced.md

 </pre>

-You can set the `GTEST_COLOR` environment variable or the `--gtest_color` command line flag to `yes`, `no`, or `auto` (the default) to enable colors, disable colors, or let GoogleTest decide.
+You can set the `GTEST_COLOR` environment variable or the `--gtest_color` command line flag to `yes`, `no`, `ansi`, or `auto` (the default) to enable colors, disable colors, force using ANSI color escape sequences or let GoogleTest decide.
 When the value is `auto`, GoogleTest will use colors if and only if the output goes to a terminal and (on non-Windows platforms) the `TERM` environment variable is set to `xterm` or `xterm-color`.

 #### Suppressing test passes